Madhuresh-Fichadiya/Btech-sem-6-lab-solution/Lab_05 - Create | Web API – [Part – 1].md

 ### 6. **Add the CityController**

-Create a folder named `Controllers` and add a `CityController.cs` file with the following code:
+Create a folder named `Controllers` and add API Controller as `CityController.cs` file with the following code:

 ```csharp
 using CityAPI.Data;